SkygearIO/skygear-doc/content/cloud-function/intro-and-deployment/python.md

 You can write your own codes or use our sample codes to try out the deployment.

-Download the sample codes [here](https://github.com/skygear-demo/cloud-code-quick-start) or simply run this in your command line:
+Download the sample codes [here][cloud-code-quick-start-demo] or simply run this in your command line:

 ```
 git clone https://github.com/skygear-demo/cloud-code-quick-start.git